 Children's Justice Camp

-Our theme this year is “What in the World”!!!
+Our theme this year was “What in the World”!!!

-Join us as we learn about societies around the world and the global issues they are facing.
-Whether we are examining how forest bathing in Japan helps improve mental health or the pollution created by dumping old computers in Ghana, what’s happening in the world impacts all of us.
+Campers learned about societies around the world and the global issues they are facing.
+From examining how forest bathing in Japan helps improve mental health to the pollution created by dumping of old computers in Ghana, what’s happening in the world impacts all of us.

-Come learn how we can stand together to fight against lies, embrace cultural appreciation, and create a better world.
-We’ll figure out how to manage big feelings, dance, and create art!
-Ready to party and ride that waterslide?
+Campers learned how we can stand together to fight against lies, embrace cultural appreciation, and create a better world.
+We figured out how to manage big feelings, dance, and create art!

-Have questions?** Please email us at HLDR.CJC@GMAIL.COM to reach Stewarding Director Cherizar , Youth Directors Marcus, Winter, and Yaretzi or Shadow Directors Harmony and Melissa.
+Have questions?** Please email us at HLDR.CJC@GMAIL.COM to reach Stewarding Director Cherizar , Youth Directors Marcus, Winter, and Yaretzi, Shadow Director Melissa, and volunteer Harmony.

 **We are not currently looking to fill any positions and are not in need of volunteers, but sign up for Highlander’s newsletter and be among the first to know if/when we do!